How-To Achieve The Montessori Method At Home

 4. Focus on Inner Motivation, Not Rewards

 The Montessori method isn't big on giving children extrinsic rewards for behavior, such as stickers or candy.
-Verbal praise is valued, although it's important to make sure its given in moderation.
+Verbal praise is valued, although it's important to make sure it is given in moderation.
 The key is that you should teach your children to enjoy and seek the feelings of pleasure and pride that come with learning something new or completing a task.

 Creating a Montessori environment doesn't have to wait until your children are older.
 In fact, even infants respond well to a Montessori environment in the home.
 This is a great time to begin this transition because you're just starting out with your child and can slowly incorporate ideas and adapt as your baby grows.
-If you're planning to implement Montessori principles into your infant's home environment, here are four things you can do.
+If you're planning to implement Montessori principles and activities into your infant's home environment, here are four things you can do.

 1. Baby-Proof Your House